A financial toolkit for victims of hurricanes Fiona and Ian

 What DHS and FEMA are Doing

-FEMA has established a with the latest information from FEMA and DHS on the storm.
-The page is also and other languages and is currently promoting response and recovery information and serves as a clearinghouse for related information from DHS.
+FEMA has established a Hurricane Ian landing page with the latest information from FEMA and DHS on the storm.
+The page is also available in Spanish and other languages and is currently promoting response and recovery information and serves as a clearinghouse for related information from DHS.

 What the U.S. Government is Doing